hiruthicShaSS/docs/content/contributing/style-guide-and-content-model/contents-of-a-github-docs-article.md

 ## Prerequisites

-Prerequisites are information that people need to know before proceeding with a procedure, so that they can prepare everything they need before starting the task.
+Prerequisites are information that people need to know before proceeding with a procedure so that they can prepare everything they need before starting the task.

 ### How to write prerequisites